 No Impact.
-The proposed project involves the development of a new, 11-unit multi-family project, following the demolition of the three existing residential units; there will be a net increase of eight residential dwelling units.
+The proposed project involves the demolition of three existing residential units, the preservation of two residential units, and the development of a new, 23-unit multi-family project; resulting in a net increase of 20 residential dwelling units.
 The subject site is zoned R-1250 with a General Plan Land Use Designation of High Density Residential.
-The subject site is surrounded by other multi-family residential buildings, and will be served by existing roadways and infrastructure.
+The subject site is surrounded by other multi-family residential and commercial buildings, with a few remaining single-family residences, and all properties are served by existing roadways and infrastructure.
+Based on the net increase of 20 units and an average household size of 2.7 residents per dwelling unit, the Project would generate approximately 54 residents, which is within the SCAQ growth projections for

+Glendale.
 The project is consistent with the zoning and land use designation of the area and, therefore, is not considered growth inducing.
 No impacts would occur.